Sunday, August 23, 2026

 Monday, March 16, 2026

-Doctor Dan McCellan and I Have a Discussion on Genesis Chapter 2
+Doctor Dan McClellan and I Have a Discussion on Genesis Chapter 2

-Dr. Dan McCellan and I have a go on X.
+Dr. Dan McClellan and I have a go on X.

 At that point, one of his homies tagged in for him, but that fellow was Socratic and quit asking questions once he saw I was after something that Dan McCellan could not provide.
 An open mind on the "no inspiration" side to debate me on the inspiration side in order to see who had the better case for what the text was saying.
 From D.M.s answer it is obvious he is either unwilling or unable to engage on that basis because to him any idea about the text that has divine inspiration as a part of it must automatically be dismissed, regardless of textual evidence.